varnish/Varnish-Book/varnish_book.rst

    ..
 TODO for the author: update the reference to the Vary Subsection.

    ..
-Caching based on the ``Varnish: Cookie`` response header is not adviced, because its poor performance.
+Caching based on the ``Varnish: Cookie`` response header is not advised, because its poor performance.

 Best practices for cookies
 ..........................